com372-14/com372-14.github.io/_lessons/2014-09-29-advancedhtmlcss.md

 ## Due For This Class

+- Start working on Project #4.
+It will be due next Friday (October 3, 2014)
+- Finish coding your resume.
+Upload to GitHub.

 ## Lesson

 1. Combining Selectors
 2. Spacing within selectors
-3. Layering styles (btw, btw + btn-danger) … use the color squares for this.
+3. Layering styles (btn, btn + btn-danger)
+4. Centering things with CSS

 ## CSS Selectors - Review